 Rosh Hashanah is here … (Shana Tova!)

-Question is: how do you decorate your home to get into the spirit of Rosh Hashanah?
+Pop quiz: how do you decorate your home to get into the Rosh Hashanah spirit?
 How do you make sure your guests start off their new year with a sweet “apple & honey taste”?

-Smartass answer: Well, you can serve apple & honey…
+Smartass answer: Well, you could serve apple & honey…

-You obviously want to do better than that…
+You obviously want, can and WILL do better than that…

-Ready to decorate your Rosh Hashanah table and make sure it’s beautiful & buzzing?
+Are you ready to decorate your Rosh Hashanah table and make it beautiful & buzzing?

 Great!
 Let’s get to it then!